 What issues can be dealt with in family mediation?

 You can cover all aspects of separation in mediation, such as finances, children and the divorce itself, rather than potentially having separate court proceedings for each issue.
-Mediation is child focused and the welfare of any children is put at the forefront of any discussions.
+Family mediation is child focused and the welfare of any children is put at the forefront of any discussions.
 A mediator should help you to clarify what areas you agree on, and what issues need to be addressed.
 Mediators can give legal information, but will not give advice to either party as they are impartial and will therefore not ‘take sides’.

 What is a MIAM?